Introduction

 that users can have access to internal types, functions, etc for

-whatever reason when integrating postgresql-replicant
+whatever reason when integrating postgresql-replicant into their

 program.
 We have used them in modules in order to enforce a